gustavofonseca/inbox/docs/index.rst

-.. penne_core documentation master file, created by sphinx-quickstart.
+.. inbox documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to penne_core's documentation!
+Welcome to inbox's documentation!
 ====================================================================

 Contents: